-Engaging Our Community Through the School of Business and Public AffairsAt College of Coastal Georgia's School of Business and Public Affairs, we constantly strive to bring the community into our classrooms and our classes into the community.
+Engaging Our Community Through the School of Business and Public ManagementAt College of Coastal Georgia's School of Business and Public Management, we constantly strive to bring the community into our classrooms and our classes into the community.
 Much of the knowledge we share with our students is generated by our interaction with the communities within which we are located.

 On any given week here at College of Coastal Georgia you will have our executives, community leaders, and visiting professionals in our classrooms with students presenting on any number of topics.
 And if it isn't enough to have these professionals visiting our fast-growing campus, you can be sure our students are out in the community doing their internships, service learning projects, group research projects, externships or class assignments.